 When you contact the owner for permission, inquire if there are any interment records that you can have access to.
 Churches will often have these.
-Local genealogical societies or even your local public library may have copies of early surveys that may have not been updated in many, many years.
+Local genealogical societies, or even your local public library, may have copies of early surveys that may have not been updated in many, many years.
 This will greatly help you with the survey, especially if the burials are very early ones and markers are missing or not readable.
 It is a good tool to bounce your survey against.
-Be sure to notate on your survey any information that you could not find, but was able to find on the previous survey.
+Be sure to notate on your survey any information that you could not find but was able to find on a prior survey.

 NEVER use use flour, shaving cream, baby powder, chalk, or do rubbings to try to see the inscriptions better.
 These can act as a catalyst to quicken the deterioration of a stone and could be considered vandalism.

 Your safety must be a priority when surveying a cemetery.
 It is advised to always take a friend with you.
-While most cemeteries are completely safe, I have personally have been in a few very uneasy situations while in a cemetery with my teenage daughter.
+While most cemeteries are completely safe, I have personally have been in a few very uneasy situations while in a cemetery.
 Keep your cell phone close and stay in the same proximity as your friend.
 In fact, having a friend can make things much easier!
-One can read, while the other records, or cover twice the space by working nearby each other.
-Or, get a group involved and the work will even go quicker and you are less likely to be bothered by someone who is just looking for trouble.
+One can read while the other records, or you cover twice as much by working nearby each other.
+Better yet, get a group involved and the work will even go quicker, and you are less likely to be bothered by someone who is just looking for trouble.

 The Safety of the Grave Markers